hcarter333/rm-rbn-history/docs/auto_geo_update.md

 **Creating a new map**
 Simply execute map_qso.py.
 The script will pick up data from qso_update.csv including the maps title.
 The map will be output to maps/map_file_name.kml where map_file_name is the map title defined in qso_update.csv with spaces replaced by underscores.
 Be careful about using punctuation in map titles for now as not all punctuation is converted to underscore yet.

+The -hh option to the script will include RBN spots from one half hour on either side of the min/max QSO date range.
+This is especially useful when there is only 1 QSO during the POTA or SOTA

 **Methods Called**
 get_qrz_session(username)